 This is the garlic bread you’ve been dreaming of all your life!
 The perfect balance of garlic buttery goodness makes this the ultimate garlic bread.

-The Ultimate Garlic Bread
+The Ultimate Garlic Bread Recipe

-- ½ cup butter, softened
+- 1/2 cup salted butter softened

 - 2 tablespoons olive oil

 - 1 teaspoon dried oregano

 - Slice the bread in half lengthwise and place each half on a baking sheet.